houckf/Prometheus/README.md

 # Prometheus

-Prometheus  ~ A discord token stealer and information gatherer.
+Prometheus  ~ A discord token and info stealer.

 Features:
 + Grabs Discord Token From App And All Browsers